sematext/docs/docs/logs/faq.md

 For paid plans we remove whole 24-hour periods once a day.
 For free plans we remove old data every 30 minutes.

+### How long is my data stored?

+This depends on the data retention you selected for each of your logging apps.
+Backups are stored in S3 and kept for 90 days.

 ### Is data retention based on index/import/upload/receive time or the actual log event @timestamp?

 Data retention is based on log events' receive timestamp.